Portfolio Analysis- 7 Methods And Techniques For Product Position

 • In portfolio analysis one of the methods is a technological portfolio which is used to analyze the development opportunities of the company.

-• This method became so popular due to the continuous development of products, high competition, and rapid technology changes.
+• This method became so popular due to the continuous development of products, high competition, and rapid technological changes.

 • However, a quick change in technology contributes to the fact that not every product has the time and ability to generate an excess financial surplus.